Nurse Residency Program

 Finding your first job as a nurse can be a challenge.
-Candidates need to find a place where they feel comfortable and get the support they need to go from a novice nurse to an experienced nurse.
+Candidates need to find a place where they feel comfortable and get the support they need to progress from a novice nurse to a competent and experienced nurse.

-A joint research project venture, with University Health System Consortium and the American Association of Colleges of Nursing, the BSN Residency Program is a one-year program for new graduates of baccalaureate nursing programs who are employed as staff nurses on clinical units.
+The University Health System Nurse Residency Program (NRP) in partnership with Vizient is a one-year program for new graduates who are employed as staff nurses on clinical units and in ambulatory settings.
 The program’s focus is on the transition to professional nursing practice using Patricia Benner’s theoretical framework of From Novice to Expert; Excellence and Power in Clinical Practice.
+This program provides additional educational opportunity and a supportive network of other new graduates and expert nurses.
+It consists of monthly sessions for the first year of practice to support new nurse graduates as they transition into their first professional role in nursing.

-Supporting the new graduate nurse’s development as a professional nurse and member of the health care team, the program is facilitated by expert nurses with special emphasis on:
+Supporting the new graduate nurse’s development as a professional nurse and member of the healthcare team, the program is facilitated by a dedicated NRP Coordinator.
+In addition, expert nurses in multiple specialties and University Health System leaders regularly teach in the monthly sessions.
+A special emphasis is placed on:

 - Critical thinking skills